-Phase two will include a more in-depth review of the needs of the county and the services we provide.
-Each committee will meet multiple times over the course of two to three months after inauguration and provide Steuart with a list of recommendations to help develop a final transition plan and report, which will be released to the public several weeks in advance of the FY 2020 budget.
+Phase two included a more in-depth review of the needs of the county and the services we provide.
+Each committee met multiple times over the course of 10 weeks and provided Steuart with a list of recommendations to help develop a final transition plan and report.
+This report will be released in early March.

 We are confident that committees will ensure all voices are heard and that no one issue will dominate the agenda.
-They will welcome diverse viewpoints and provide a balanced set of recommendations.
+They welcomed diverse viewpoints and provided a balanced set of recommendations.

 The final report will be posted here and on the Anne Arundel County website.